Local Differential Privacy for Regret Minimization in Reinforcement Learning: Preliminaries

 \subsection{Local Differential Privacy in RL}

 In many application settings, when modelling a decision problem as a finite horizon MDP, it is natural to view each episode $k \in [K]$ as a trajectory associated to a specific user.
 In this paper, we assume that the sensitive information is contained in the states and rewards of the trajectory.
 Those quantities need to be kept private.
-This is reasonable in many settings such as healthcare, advertising, and finance, where states encode personal information, such as location, health etc. This poses a fundamental challenge since in many cases, this information about actions taken in each state is essential for learning and creating a personalized experience for the user.
+This is reasonable in many settings such as healthcare, advertising, and finance, where states encode personal information, such as location, health, income etc. {For example, an investment service may aim to provide each user with investment suggestions tailored to their income, deposit amount, age, risk level, properties owned, etc. This information is encoded in the user state and evolves over time as a consequence of investment decisions.
+The service provides guidances in the form of a policy (e.g., where, when and how much to invest) and the user follows the strategy for a certain amount of time.
+After that and based on the newly acquired information the provider may decide to change the policy.
+However, the user may want to keep their personal and sensitive information private to the company, while still receiving a personalised and meaningful service.} This poses a fundamental challenge since in many cases, this information about actions taken in each state is essential for learning and creating a personalized experience for the user.
 The goal of a private RL algorithm is thus to ensure that the sensitive information remains private, while preserving the learnability of the problem.

 Privacy in RL has been tackled in~\citep{vietri2020privaterl} through the lens of \emph{joint differential privacy} (JDP).
 Intuitively, JDP requires that when a user changes, the actions observed by the other $K-1$ users will not change much~\citep{vietri2020privaterl}.
 The privacy burden thus lies with the RL algorithm.
 The algorithm has access to all the information about the users (\ie trajectories) containing sensitive data.
 It then has to provide guarantees about the privacy of the data and carefully select the policies to execute in order to guarantee JDP.
-This approach to privacy requires the user to trust the RL algorithm to privately handle the data and not to expose or share sensitive information.
+This approach to privacy requires the user to trust the RL algorithm to privately handle the data and not to expose or share sensitive information, and does not cover the examples mentioned above.